ProfilePic

 • Refinancing

-Whatever the reason for refinancing your mortgage, keep in mind that there are costs involved.
+Whatever the reason for refinancing your mortgage, keep in mind that costs are involved.
 In most cases, refinancing your mortgage could cost anywhere between 3% and 6% of the loan’s principal.
 You may also need to complete a few requirements, such as getting another appraisal, completing a title search, and paying for application fees on the new mortgage.
 Consider all these costs to ensure that refinancing your mortgage loan would be worth it.
 Let’s look at all these reasons individually.

 Lowering Your Interest Rate

 You may have purchased your home while rate conditions were much higher, and since that time, market conditions have changed.
 Lowering the interest rate on your home will help you save money and also help you build equity faster in your home.
-The portions of the monthly payment that goes towards your interest and principal payments will also be reduced.
+The portions of the monthly payment that go towards your interest and principal payments will also be reduced.

 Shortening your Loan’s Term